ychen306/pldi22-ae/README.md

 ```

 ## TSVC
-If you build the docker image from scratch on your machine TSVC should be automatically benchmarked
+If you build the docker image from scratch on your machine, TSVC should be automatically benchmarked
 and the results in `/tsvc-vegen.txt` and `/tsvc-llvm.txt`.
 To compare the results, use the following command
 ```bash